 However, I’ve learned that this doesn’t really make much sense or carry much logic.
 It is fueled alone by the thrill that comes from getting it up immediately and watching those likes roll in as soon as possible.
 When you shoot an image, no one else knows what you have just done besides you, so no one is expecting to see it or is even worrying about it until it becomes known.
 There is no real pressure to get it out there, only the mental, illusional pressure you create for yourself.

 My own process tends to be as follows:

-I arrive home from a trip, I decompress, spend time with family, eat lots of good food, and just relax.
-After a few days, I will begin to upload the files and take a look at the images.
+I arrive home from a trip, decompress, spend time with family, eat lots of good food, and relax.
+After a few days, I begin to upload the files and take a look at the images.
 I will select all of the images that look like they have some potential and get together a log of what I will be editing.

 I start out processing the basic stuff first, to get back into the groove.
 The images that don’t require blending, stitching, or any technical stuff.
 Then I move on to the images that are a little more complicated, and then by the time I get to the really difficult, time-consuming ones, I am warmed up and in the groove.
 I usually will not process more than 1-3 images in a day, to avoid burning myself out.

 As I edit my images I begin uploading them into a private gallery, so I can see them together as a whole and compare them to each other.
 Once I have finished editing all of the images, I let them sit for a week or so.

 I then go through and look at them all with fresh eyes, I usually notice quite a bit of adjustments and tweaks that will need to be made, then it’s back to the digital darkroom.
 I make the adjustments and upload the new files to the gallery.

 By now two weeks or more have already passed, I’ve probably looked at a lot of other photography and have gained some inspiration.
 I go through the photos and make a few more basic tweaks.
 Once I am not seeing anything else I can tweak or adjust to improve them, I send them over to David, my mentor.